 The verifier statement can be access at this address: https://www.dpi-llp.com/2021/09/24/opim-independent-verification-report/

-The efficiency of DPIMS will be assessed annually, and this Disclosure Statement will continue to be updated to reflect any improvements and changes made to the system and be published annually in compliance with the Impact Principles.
+The efficiency of DPIMS will be assessed annually by the DPI team, and this Disclosure Statement will continue to be updated to reflect any improvements and changes made to the system and be published annually in compliance with the Impact Principles.

 The independent verification will be conducted every 2 years and the result of the verification published on the DPI website alongside the Disclosure Statement.